SumerBangera/Data-Engineering/Captone Project - Yelp Data/README.md

 **Amazon Redshift** is used as the data warehouse to easily connect to the data in S3 buckets and ability to scale up/down the number of nodes as required
 **Airflow** is used to run the ETL due to its powerful scheduling and monitoring features

-Given the above technologies, data can be updated

-* Propose how often the data should be updated and why.
-* Write a description of how you would approach the problem differently under the following scenarios:
- * The data was increased by 100x.
- * The data populates a dashboard that must be updated on a daily basis by 7am every day.
+#### Scenario Analysis:
+Eventually this project may have to address the following scenarios as the data grows:

+**The data was increased by 100x**: This project uses cloud technologies like Amazon S3 and Redshift to store and process the data.
+The main advantage of these technologies is the ability to scale up/down the resources required to store and process the data.
+Amazon EMR can be explored as well.

+**The pipelines would be run on a daily basis by 7am every day**: Apache Airflow implemented in the project provides great flexibility and ability to schedule the data pipelines.
+To meet this requirement, the parameters in the DAG can be changed to run daily using the schedule_interval parameter.

- * The database needed to be accessed by 100+ people.
+**The database needed to be accessed by 100+ people**: Given the above cloud technologies, data can be accessed without any issues.

 ## Future work:
 1. Design an Analytics dashboard in Tableau/Metabase